memphisdev/documentation/docs/docs/dashboard-gui/general.md

     ```

 ::: info
-More on publishing k8s services <ContainerLink url="https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types">here</ContainerLink>.
+More on publishing k8s services [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)
 :::

 ### **Docker**

 ::: info
-For the full docker installation tutorial, please head <ContainerLink url="/docs/deployment/docker-compose">here</ContainerLink>.
+For the full docker installation tutorial, please head [here](/docs/deployment/docker-compose).
 :::

 The default port of the UI is 9000: